ObjectIsAdvantag/tropo-ready-vscode/README.md

 # Tropo Ready! the live coding experience for Tropo Scripting

 Run, test and debug your Tropo scripts from your local machine, thanks to a set of handy tools:
-- have Tropo execute your local scripts thanks to a [Caddy+ngrok combo](#tropo-scripts-live-execution)
+- [have Tropo execute your local scripts](#live-test-your-tropo-scripts-any-language) thanks to a Caddy+ngrok combo,
-- debug your scripts locally thanks to the [Tropo Emulator for Javascript](#tropo-scripts-debugging)
+- [debug your scripts locally](#debug-your-tropo-scripts-from-vs-code-js-only) thanks to the Tropo Emulator for Javascript,
-- test your [JS scripts ](#tropo-scripts-testing) before pushing them to Tropo Scripting platform.
+- [test your JS scripts](#testing-for-tropo-scripts-from-vs-code-js-only) from VS Code before pushing them to Tropo Scripting platform.

 ![Tropo Ready Big Picture](docs/tropo-ready-big-picture.png)

 ## Live Test your Tropo scripts (any language)